corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.3.\* "Libra."
+Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.

 Because the extra Roboticist job is added via a planetary modifier, that means it was **not** necessary to overwrite planet classes - opening up compatibility with many other mods that do make planet class changes.
 However, the built-in Machine World starting deposit `d_resource_consolidation_1` (Malfunctioning Replicator Bay) was overwritten to block the Roboticist job granted by the custom modifier.

-This mod does need to overwrite the `common/districts/00_urban_districts.txt` file in order to properly shift jobs to and from Metallurgists and Artisans based on Machine World colony designations, and overwrites the `col_mac_factory` (Machine World Factory) colony designation in order to account for the 3rd-tier factory building.

-What this means to you is that this mod is not compatible with other mods that alter urban districts, including a few of my other mods.
-If you would like to use my conflicting mods as a package, please use [Subtle Polish](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) instead of the individual mods.
+This mod also overwrites the `district_industrial` in order to properly shift jobs to and from Metallurgists and Artisans based on Machine World colony designations, and overwrites the `col_mac_factory` (Machine World Factory) colony designation in order to account for the 3rd-tier factory building.
+What this means to you is that this mod is not compatible with other mods that alter industrial districts or (much more unlikely) the Machine World Factory colony designation.

 ### Recommended Companion Mods